elenafili/Parallel-Systems/PThreads/README.md

 $ ./<algo> <m> <n> <p> <pad, when appropriate> <threads>
 ```

-Experiments were conducted locally with the following specs:
+Experiments were conducted locally using the following specifications:
 - **OS**: `WSL: Ubuntu-22.04`
 - **CPU**: `Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz 2.59 GHz`, which has `6` cores with `2` threads each.